omteja04/JavaJourney/README.md

 ### [GUIFundamentals](./GUIFundamentals)

-Explore fundamental concepts of GUI programming in Java, including JTable implementations using DefaultTableModel.
+Dive into the world of graphical user interface (GUI) development in Java with this repository, featuring hands-on exercises and examples covering essential concepts like event handling and component layout.

 ### [JDBC](./JDBC)

-Practice exercises related to Java Database Connectivity (JDBC) for database interaction.
+Practice exercises related to Java Database Connectivity (JDBC) for database interaction, from establishing connections to executing SQL statements with precision.

 ### [LAB](./LAB)